N0-C0M/Serenada/serenada_prd.md

   - Do not join the call

 ### 5.5 End call behavior
-- The **call creator is the host**
-- Host has an **End Call** button
+- The in-call **End Call** button disconnects the local participant only.
-- Ending the call:
+- The remaining participant stays in the room (waiting).
-  - Disconnects both participants
-  - Returns both to the homepage or ended screen

 **Acceptance criteria**
-- Remote participant is disconnected immediately
+- Local participant disconnects immediately
-- No lingering media capture

 ### 5.6 Leaving a call
 - Non-host participant may leave the call